davo/awesome-react-framer-x/readme.md

 <summary><b>What we know so far</b></summary>

 -   [x] `CoffeeScript` will not be supported on Framer X.
--   [x] Code based components will support `Typescript` on Beta 1.
-Plain `ES6` will be supported on the final release.
+-   [x] Code based components will support `Typescript` on Beta 1. `ES6` will be supported on the final release.
 -   [x] `Framer.js` will be ported into a set of `React` helpers for animation, gestures and interpolation.
 It will be open source.
 -   [x] React offers a variety of methods to add CSS to a code component, some of this methods are supported on Beta I.
 -   [x] Framer X will not include a code editor like Framer Studio.
 Learn more about [how to setup and customize](https://github.com/framer/FramerXDocs/tree/688689a9ac4f47d06eb9e17a32bb7aab6666eca4/application#setup-and-workflow) a code editor.